Presentism (historical analysis): Sociological analysis

+Presentism in medieval studies

+Presentism is a core concept for medievalist scholars because it unifies the varied post-medieval representations of the Middle Ages.
+Scholars like Louise D’Arcens and Kathleen Biddick state the value and unavoidability of viewing the medieval from within modern critical paradigms, seeing it as a mirror that can “reflect back histories of modernist or postmodernist identities”.
+Debates on presentism within the field revolve around the “double bind” of whether the European Middle Ages are the origin or non-origin of modern Western culture.

 Moral judgments

+Avoiding presentism

 Presentism is also a factor in the problematic question of history and moral judgments.
 Among historians, the orthodox view may be that reading modern notions of morality into the past is to commit the error of presentism.
 To avoid this, historians restrict themselves to describing what happened and attempt to refrain from using language that passes judgment.
 For example, when writing history about slavery in an era when the practice was widely accepted, letting that fact influence judgment about a group or individual would be presentist and thus should be avoided.

 Critics respond that avoidance of presentism on issues such as slavery amounts to endorsement of the views of dominant groups, in this case, slaveholders, as against those who opposed them at the time.
-Lawson argues:
+History professor Steven F. Lawson argues:

+Critiques of moral neutrality

 Critics further respond that to avoid moral judgments is to practice moral relativism.
-Some religious historians argue that morality is timeless, having been established by God; they say it is not anachronistic to apply timeless standards to the past.
+Some religious historians, including William of Ockham, Robert Merrihew Adams, and Philip L. Quinn, argue that morality is timeless, having been established by God; they say it is not anachronistic to apply timeless standards to the past.
 (In this view, while mores may change, morality does not.)

 Others argue that application of religious standards has varied over time as well.
 Augustine of Hippo, for example, holds that there exist timeless moral principles, but contends that certain practices (such as polygamy) were acceptable in the past because they were customary but now are neither customary nor acceptable.

 Fischer, for his part, writes that while historians might not always manage to avoid the fallacy completely, they should at least try to be aware of their biases and write history in such a way that they do not create a distorted depiction of the past.

-Wokeness

-Conservative critics have portrayed a trend towards presentism in modern historical scholarship as reflective of a growing dominance of "woke" attitudes in wider society.
+Conservative critics have portrayed a trend towards presentism in modern historical scholarship such as The 1619 Project as reflective of a growing dominance of "woke" attitudes in wider society.